 Brookhaven altered the local tree protection ordinance to allow developers to cut down specimen trees centuries old, affecting all of North Atlanta.
 Our air does not follow city or property lines.

 "It takes two trees to create enough oxygen for one person to breathe" ~Environment Canada (Canada's EPA)

-Clear cutting costs our area in air quality and home values as well as natural beauty lost for centuries to come.
+Clear cutting costs our area in air quality, soil and sedimentation control, flooding and home values as well as natural beauty lost for centuries to come.
 Residents of new cities hold the politicians and staff individually and severally responsible for allowing the clear cutting of centuries-old specimen trees.

 Our citizen volunteers include representatives of business, neighborhoods, academia, economic development and government working to enhance our community experience by developing a vibrant environment for sharing information that affects us all.

 This collaborative culture enables us to focus on education, the environment, workforce development, technology acceleration, charitable giving, government relations and community development initiatives through social media, green technologies, sharing platforms and increasing investment in innovation, infrastructure, entrepreneurship and international trades.